Encino

 Encino is not a restaurant destination in the Studio City sense.
 But it has some genuinely excellent spots, especially if you know Persian and Israeli food.
 Encino is at the western end of Sushi Row — Ventura Boulevard's famous stretch that holds the highest concentration of sushi restaurants in the United States, second only to Tokyo.
 The Valley's sushi culture runs deep here, and the options along the Boulevard reflect it.

-Okumura is the neighbourhood's most celebrated spot — celebrity-frequented, exceptional sashimi and nigiri, with the tuna carpaccio in soy vinaigrette and edible gold flakes worth every penny.
+Okumura is the neighborhood's most celebrated spot — celebrity-frequented, exceptional sashimi and nigiri, with the tuna carpaccio in soy vinaigrette and edible gold flakes worth every penny.

 Shin Sushi is for the purists — no menu, you eat whatever the chef hands you until you're done, and only then does the bill appear.